Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA

 It is convenient to combine the TDI variables to obtain the so-called AET basis~\cite{Hogan:2001jn,Adams:2010vc}, defined as

 which, in the limit of equal arms and equal noises, can be shown to be orthogonal ({\it i.e.}, to have vanishing cross-correlations).
-Moreover, due to its symmetric structure, the T channel strongly suppresses GW signals at small frequencies, where it is effectively noise-dominated.
+Moreover, as originally noticed in~\cite{Prince:2002hp}, due to its symmetric structure, the T channel strongly suppresses GW signals at small frequencies, where it is effectively noise-dominated (see, \emph{e.g.}, Fig.~3 of~\cite{Flauger:2020qyi}, for a quantitative comparison).
 For this reason, the T channel is typically referred to as a null channel, which can be used for noise monitoring.
 While these properties, make the AET basis particularly convenient for SGWB searches, for the moment let us proceed with an arbitrary basis to keep the generality of our discussion.

 We denote with $d_i(t)$ the three time-domain data streams, where $i$ runs over the channels of the TDI basis.
 For notational convenience, we model it as a real-valued function on the interval $\left[ -\tau/2, \tau/2\right]$ with $\tau$ being the duration of a data segment.
 Then, the Fourier transforms of the data streams are